erubinof/GEOG418-Assignment-3/README.md

   <img src="https://github.com/user-attachments/assets/60e0844d-c0a6-4779-869e-b34a05c59fac" alt="Map_IncomeRook" width="325" />
   <img src="https://github.com/user-attachments/assets/98fa6b63-eaa2-4eda-87b9-9953ea97bcad" alt="Map_IncomeBoth" width="325" />
 </div>
-<p style="text-align: center;"><em>Figure 2: Lethbridge census dissemination areas showing median total income neighbours queens weight (left), rooks weight (middle), and the combination of the two (right).</em></p>
+<p style="text-align: center;"><em>Figure 3: Lethbridge census dissemination areas showing median total income neighbours queens weight (left), rooks weight (middle), and the combination of the two (right).</em></p>

-***Describe the code for the weighted matrix file.

-Weights are defined by “style” (ie. type), and can include “B”, “W”, and “C”.
-The B weights matrix is the most basic of the three, as it employs a binary weighting scheme, whereby each neighbour is given a weight of 1, and all other polygons are given a weight of 0 (see figures above).
-A W weights matrix employs a row standardized weighting scheme, with each neighbour given equal weights that sum to 1 [11].
-Comparatively, a C weights matrix is a globally standardized method of weighting, with all neighbours given equal weight across the entire study area [13].
+To define weights, types are used, and the 3 main common ones are called "B", "W", and "C".
+Starting with B, it uses a simple binary weighting system where neighbours are given a weight of 1 and all others are given a weight of 0.
+This is what was employed in the previous diagrams used to explain queen and rook weights.
+Moving onto W, it uses a row standardized weighting system where each neighbour is given equal weights that total 1 when added together.
+An example of this would be a polygon with 4 neighbours, where each of the neighbours are given a weight of 0.25.
+Lastly, C weights uses a globally standardized system where all neighbours have an equal weight across the entire study area.

-Creating a weights matrix in R uses the “nb2listw” function from the “spdep” library.
-We can apply this function to the vri.nb variable created above, as it contains all of the neighbour links to which we want to assign weights.
-Additionally, if there are any polygons in our file with zero neighbour links, we still want the program to run.
-Therefore, we define “zero.policy” as equal to “TRUE”, which assigns weights vectors of zero length for regions with no neighbours [13].
-Subsequently, we can print off our list of weights matrices (“print.listw”) in order to assess the distribution of weights for each observation (i) and its neighbours (j).
-The example of code below is using a weights matrix of type W. You can read more about the different styles of spatial weighting [here](https://r-spatial.github.io/spdep/reference/nb2listw.html).
+Now that we understand 3 different types of weighting, we can move on to applying these to our data and continue with our analysis.
+To create a weight matrix, we will use the spdep library's “nb2listw” function.
+This function can be applied to the Income.nb, French.nb, Income.nb2, or French.nb2, depending on which variable we want to look at and if we want to use rook or queen weights.
+This variable contains the links between neighbours to use while creating the matrices.
+Also, there are some census areas that have no links to neighbours so we can set the “zero.policy” parameter to TRUE to make sure weights vectors of zero length is set for them.
+Once the matrices are made, we can display them with the code “print.listw” to understand the distribution of weights for all of the observations, refered to as "i", and their neighbours, refered to as "j".
+We will use a W type matrix below for our analysis.
+To see more in depth details about “nb2listw” function and some examples of its usage, use this link: [Spatial weights for neighbours lists](https://r-spatial.github.io/spdep/reference/nb2listw.html).

 ```{r Final weights, echo=TRUE, eval=TRUE, warning=FALSE}
 #Create Income weights matrix